 Icon use varies based on where you intend to place the icon.
 Icons are available for printed documents, electronic documents (such as PowerPoint presentations) and the web.

 Use only approved icons from the downloads below.
 Do not create your own icons.

-Customers like to see themselves reflected in our materials, and we want our customers to see people just like themselves using our products.
-We use imagery that makes that leap.
-Cheesy stock imagery won't cut it, so select images that illustrate customer environments, portraits and workplaces that represent the world of Micro Focus in a realistic way.
+Customers like to see themselves reflected in our materials, so we want them to see people just like themselves using our products.
+We use sophisticated imagery that stands out.
+Cheesy stock imagery won't cut it, so select images that illustrate customer environments, portraits, and workplaces that represent the world of Micro Focus in a realistic way.

 Images that portray a literal or conceptual environment.
 These images will often serve as a textural backdrop to marketing pieces.

 Crisp, clean portrait images of the people who make up the Micro Focus customer market.